kos-lang/kos/doc/modules.md

     execute(script, name = "")

-Executes a Kos script in a new interpreter.
+Executes a Kos script in a new temporary module.

 `script` is either a buffer or a string containing the script to execute.

-`name` is optional script name, used in the child interpreter's messages.
+`name` is optional module name, used in messages.

-There is no direct way to communicate between the currently running script and the newly called script.

 This function pauses and waits until the script finishes executing.

-Throws an exception if there was an error in running the script.

-Returns `void` if the script execution succeeded.
+Returns the result of the last statement in `script`.

 lexer()
 -------